amanmitt/amanmitt/README.md

 - 👋 Hi, I’m Aman, a MERN Stack Developer.
 - 👀 I’m interested in Web Development and Blockchain Development.
-- 🌱 I’m currently working on a Ecommerce websiter based on MERN Stack.
+- 🌱 I’m currently working on projects based on MERN Stack.
 - 💞️ I’m looking to collaborate on Web Development projects.
 - 📫 Reach me on Twitter @amanmittal280.